 Here are three examples:

-In this scenario, you have student loans at five percent and have a conservative expected annual investment return of seven percent.
+In this scenario, you have student loans at 5% and have a conservative expected annual investment return of 7%.
 Over 20 years, the difference between repaying your loans early and using that money to invest adds up to $18,000.
 So even a small difference in expected return and loan APR can add up to big money over time.

-In Scenario 2, the high 10 percent loan APR is quite a big higher than the seven percent expected return, and investing instead of repaying the loan early means losing nearly $31,000 over 20 years.
+In Scenario 2, the high 10% loan APR is quite a bit higher than the 7% expected return, and investing instead of repaying the loan early means losing nearly $31,000 over 20 years.
 This is why it is smart to repay high-interest student loans early.

 In our final example, the loan and expected annual investment return are the same.
-Although I personally believe you’ll do better than five percent investing in stocks over the long run, many people may disagree.
+Although I personally believe you’ll do better than 5% investing in stocks over the long run, many people may disagree.
 In this case, whether you invest or repay the loan early, you come out even.

 So what expected rate of return should you use to make your own calculation?
-I think seven percent is a totally reasonable target and may even be on the conservative side.
-I’ve heard Dave Ramsey use 11 or even 12 percent as his expected investment returns.
+I think 7% is a totally reasonable target and may even be on the conservative side.
+I’ve heard Dave Ramsey use 11 or even 12% as his expected investment returns.
 It’s possible, but I wouldn’t bet on it.
-If you’re a more aggressive investor, use 10 percent.
-If you’re more conservative, stick with six or even five percent.
+If you’re a more aggressive investor, use 10%.
+If you’re more conservative, stick with 6 or even 5%.